As they say, “You can put lipstick on a pig, but it’s still a pig.”

 By which I mean that no matter how the Woman Within credit card dresses itself up, it’s still just a lackluster piece of plastic that offers tepid benefits at best.

-Do yourself a favor and apply for a better card that gives you much better financial benefits.
+Do yourself a favor and apply for a

 Is the Woman Within Credit Card Good for Me?

 This is just another in a long line of in-house, store-branded credit cards from Comenity Bank aimed at the checkout counter, where the clerk (or website popup box) will undoubtedly ask if you’d like to “earn points on your purchase today.”